igorandreoni/pyraf-dbsp/docs/using.md

 #### Red side bandpasses

 The most common lines and tellurics are already automatically deleted.
 Check the wings of the lines to check if more points must be deleted.
+Also, check if other absorption features are deleted (usually Balmer lines and He lines).

 * `a` `a` (with mouse pointer at two positions) to place new bands
 * `d` to delete bands (on absorption features, say)